 Nichelini Family Winery is proud to be one of the pioneers of Napa Valley’s modern wine industry.
-In 1884, traveling on horseback, homesteaders Anton and Caterina Nichelini became the first Swiss settlers in Napa County’s Chiles Valley.
-They quickly set about planting vines and olive trees, and by 1895 had constructed a hand-hewn stone winery with a seven-bedroom house above it.
-This would provide a home for the Nichelinis and their eventual 12 children.
+In 1884, traveling on horseback, homesteader Anton Nichelini became the first Swiss settler in Napa County’s Chiles Valley.
+He quickly built a homestead cabin, set about planting vines and olive trees, and started constructing a hand-hewn stone winery which included a Roman wine press.
+In 1890, Anton reached two milestones: the winery was bonded, and he met another Italian-Swiss immigrant, Caterina and they were married shortly thereafter.
+By 1895, he had finished building a seven-bedroom house above the winery.
+This provided a home for the growing Nichelini family and their eventual twelve children.

-The winery, original Roman wine press and house still stand today and have remained in our family’s hands for more than 127 years, making us the oldest family owned winery in Napa County.
+The winery, the restored homestead cabin, the original Roman wine press and the house still stand today and have remained in our family’s hands for more than 130 years, making us the oldest continuously family-owned and operated winery in Napa County.
 Our motto is “Generation to Generation”, and to date five generations of Nichelinis have passed on their winemaking knowledge as well as their traditions of hard work and careful craftsmanship.
-We strive to produce truly world-class, American wines that exhibit finesse, simplicity, and individuality.
+We strive to produce truly world-class, finely-crafted American wines that exhibit finesse and individuality.

 Our old-fashioned attention to detail is complemented by our investment in the latest winemaking and processing equipment and the technical rigor and artistry of our winemaker.
 This vision is expressed in our wine label, which portrays our roots with an iconic image of our old stone cellar while also expressing our strong commitment to the future.